Skip to main content

 Dupixent dosage forms

-Dupixent comes in two different dosage forms: a pre-filled syringe or a pre-filled injection pen.
-Both options are available in 200 mg and 300 mg doses.
-Both the syringe and pen are stored in the refrigerator.
-After it’s removed from the refrigerator, Dupixent must be used within 14 days.
+Dupixent comes in two dosage forms: a prefilled syringe and a prefilled injection pen.
+Both options are available in 200 mg and 300 mg doses and are stored in the refrigerator.
+If you remove Dupixent from the refrigerator, you must use it within 14 days (2 weeks).

 1 syringe = 1 dose